 Ensuring Your Rabbit Gets The Right Amount Of Care

 Whilst you may be busy as a full-time parent, you or others within your family will have to ensure you are giving your rabbit the best care possible.
-They are not the most difficult of pets to manage or care for, but you will still need to provide a standard of dedication.
+They are not the most difficult of pets to manage or care for, but you will still need to provide a high standard of dedication.

 This could mean you may have to provide them a shelter of some kind.
-Consider if you will house them in a hut in the garden, or if you will keep them indoors.
+Consider if you will house them in a large enclosure in the garden, or if you will keep them indoors.
 You may also need to think about the bedding you use, as some indoor rabbits may use a litter tray, which they shouldn’t sleep in.

 The ideal bedding for rabbits comes in the form of paper bedding, or something similar to that material.
 Not only is this material commonly available from most pet shops, it also is preferred by rabbits.

+Having a rabbit, like with any pet, is expensive.
+Please make sure you can afford the extra expense before you adopt.
 You may also need to think about rabbit insurance options from a provider such as Everypaw so that you and your family have reassurance going forward.
 This could help you get access to a vet team 24/7 for any health or care needs that you’re concerned about, with various lifetime policies available.